-The connection between William and the Monitor remains unknown.
+The only connection between William and the Monitor is that it saved the Minnesota from destruction, which was the ship on which he later served.
 His name and the year he was born and died are inscribed here on the turret, and his years of service on both the Minnesota and the Malvern are depicted on the side.
 The front of the monument reads “Gen. John F. Reynolds Post No. 71,” which was the local post of the Grand Army of the Republic, the veterans’ fraternal organization to which William belonged.
 Were they responsible, perhaps in partnership with William, for creating a stone replica?
 It is as curious as it is unique.

 After the war, he made his career as a molder, machinist, iron worker, and, as described on his death certificate, a brazer, which is similar to a welder or solderer.
 William was living in Germantown in the 1870s and 1880s, but by 1900 he was living with his widowed sister, Margaret Sailor and her large family at 2031 South 6th Street.
 That same year, at the age of 53, he finally tied the knot with a 23-year-old named Catherine “Kate” Theresa Smith.
 From then on, most documents except his death certificate refer to him as Henry William Rowland.
 They lived in Camden where she gave birth to two children, but she died of liver cancer in 1914.
 He buried her here in Section 11, Lot 49.